duerrsimon/bioicons/README.md

 ## Credits

-Thanks to the  [https://togotv.dbcls.jp/en/pics.html](Database Center for the life sciences/TogoTV) and [https://smart.servier.com/](Servier) for making comprehensive open art libraries for the life sciences available.
+Thanks to the  [Database Center for the life sciences/TogoTV](https://togotv.dbcls.jp/en/pics.html) and [Servier](https://smart.servier.com/) for making comprehensive open art libraries for the life sciences available.
 Their navigation is a bit clunky though and the formats are mixed images with vectors or in propietary format (Microsoft powerpoint emf).
 Bioicons is free and open and will accept any high quality science illustration as svg vector broadly fitting in the scope of the life sciences.

-If you are looking for other open clipart or Emojiis I recommend [https://openclipart.org/](OpenClipart) and [https://openmoji.org/](Openmojii)
+If you are looking for other open clipart or Emojiis I recommend [OpenClipart](https://openclipart.org/) and [Openmojii](https://openmoji.org/)

-The viewer website was inspired by the [heroicons.dev](heroicons.dev) site built by [https://github.com/zaydek](@zaydek) under MIT License.
+The viewer website was inspired by the [heroicons.dev](heroicons.dev) site built by [@zaydek](https://github.com/zaydek) under MIT License.